cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 <cite>Adapted from multiple sources (see below)</cite>
 {: .small}

 **Cognitive psychology** is the scientific investigation of human cognition, that is, all our mental abilities – perceiving, learning, remembering, thinking, reasoning, and understanding.
-The term "cognition" stems from the Latin word " cognoscere" or "to know".
+The term "cognition" stems from the Latin word "cognoscere" -- "to know".
 Fundamentally, cognitive psychology studies how people acquire and apply knowledge or information.
 It is closely related to the highly interdisciplinary field of cognitive science and influenced by artificial intelligence, computer science, philosophy, anthropology, linguistics, biology, physics, and neuroscience.

 ##  History

 <figure style="float:right;margin-left:10px;margin-top:7px;width:40%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/boring.jpg" alt="Photo of Boring's book on the History of Psychology.">
-    <figcaption> That citation to Boring is legit: a prominant psychologist named Edwin Boring wrote a classic book on the history of psychology.
+    <figcaption> That citation to Boring is legit: a prominant psychologist named Edwin Garrigues Boring wrote a classic book on the history of psychology.
 [1]</figcaption>
 </figure>

 Cognitive psychology in its modern form incorporates a remarkable set of new technologies in psychological science.
 Although published inquiries of human cognition can be traced back at least as far as the ancient Greeks (e.g., [Aristotle's *De Memoria*](http://classics.mit.edu/Aristotle/memory.html) in 350 B.C.E; Hothersall, 1984), the intellectual origins of cognitive psychology began with cognitive approaches to psychological problems at the end of the 1800s and early 1900s in the works of Wundt, Cattell, and William James (Boring, 1950).